Two Sessions: Monday, July 28 - Friday, August 1 - 8:30 a.m. - 12:30 p.m. Monday, August 4 - Friday, August 8 - 8:30 a.m. - 12:30 p.m.

 This summer, the Eagles Engineering Enrichment Program is offering boys and girls entering the 7th and 8th grades hands-on exposure to engineering concepts and practices that surround four distinct themes - biomedical engineering, engineering design, aeronautical engineering and robotics.
 Each camp provides an in-depth focus on ONE theme.

 Option 1: Biomedical Engineering

-Maximum Enrollment: 24 students
+Maximum Enrollment: 24 students per session

 Campers will participate in labs to measure and evaluate EKG graphs and grip strength of the human hand.
 They will learn to use Pro-Engineer solid modeling software to design artificial bones which will be incorporated into a prosthetic device.
 They will construct a working model of the human hand and learn how to control it.
 The models they design will be fabricated on the rapid prototyping machine for incorporation into their models.
 In the process of construction, they will construct a circuit that will control the hand.
 Finally, they will decide how to present and communicate their design.